 For details of options issued to directors and executives as remuneration, refer to the remuneration report.
-During the year ended 30 June 2021, 250,000 shares were issued on the exercise of options granted.

 No person entitled to exercise the option had or has any right by virtue of the option to participate in any share issue of any other body corporate.